Introduction

 11. Managing documentation and reports

 As the project progresses, there will be hurdles, milestones, and other issues that may creep up.
-It is essential for you to maintain a record of time and budget.
+You need to maintain a record of time and budget.

 These documents and reports will come in handy for identifying areas where there is a need for improvement in future development programs.
 Also, these documents will help you to prepare reports for submission to clients.